kevald1963/milestone-2-interactive-front-end/README.md

-# Tyneside Hospital Route Finder App
+# Tyne & Wear Hospital Route Finder App

 ## Introduction

+### What it does
+This App finds and displays
+- routes on an interactive Google Map between the five boroughs of Tyne & Wear and the local hospitals serving them.
+Routes can be displayed for four modes of travel i.e. public transport, walking, cycling and driving.
-This project finds and displays interactive routes maps between main population areas and local hospitals in the Tyne & Wear, England, UK, for various modes of transport using Google Maps.
-Public transport timetable information is also provided, in text format, to accompany the visual map routes, when this mode of transport is selected.
-It also provides the facility to display map markers for various points of interest such as Metro stations, bus stations, Ferry terminals and hospitals.
+- map markers for various hubs, departure points and destinations such as Metro stations, rail stations, bus stations, Ferry terminals and hospitals.

+### Operation
+The App is based on a single page but its content is dynamically changed according to various selections made by the user.
+On initialisation the user is presented with an image of a Google map of Tyne & Wear, showing its boundary (it was not possible to show the boundary on an interactive Google Map because the Google Maps API does not expose the means to do so.)
+On initialisation, the Info tab gives information on what the App does and how to get started.
+The Routes and Markers tabs are disabled at this stage.
+The user must first select the borough from which they wish to travel (referred to as the Departure Area in the App) from the Departure Area menu.
+Once this is done, an interactive map of the Departure Area is displayed centered on the approximate geographical centre of the borough.
+The Routes and Markers tabs are also enabled, with the Routes tab made active.
+Users can then use the dropdown and checkbox controls, within these tabs, to display both routes and markers.
+The App can be reset at any time by the user to its initial state.
+The map can also be cleared of rendered routes and markers from buttons within the respective tabs.

 ### Aims For This Release

 The aims of the release are:
-- to provide visual route information to people in Tyneside wishing to travel from it major population areas to any of the hospitals that serve the county.
+- to provide visual route information to people in Tyne & Wear wishing to travel from its major population areas to any of the hospitals that serve the county.
 - separately display Metro, train, ferry and bus stations using markers, with clustering of markers where appropriate.
-- provide timetable information in text format corresponding to public transport services on any routes displayed.

 ## UX

 ### Website Audience

-This consists of public transport users, cyclists, pedestrians and drivers wishing to travel to and from hospitals in and around Tyne & Wear.
+The App is mainly aimed at public transport users wishing to travel to hospitals in Tyne & Wear.
+However other forms of travel such as by bicycle, walking and driving can also be selected within the App.

 ### User Stories

 User stories to be catered for in this release:
+- As a user, I want to display a route on a map so that I can find my way to any hospital in Tyne & Wear.

+- As a user, I want to display multiple routes on a map so that I can compare routes to a number of different hospitals I may wish to travel to.

+- As a user, I want to be able to specify the modes of transport that I wish to use on my journey to hospital.

+- As a user, I want to display markers on a map so that I can see the locations of various places that are important to me for planning my journey to hospital.

 ### Layouts

-The files shown below are stored in the __Project Documentation_ folder in the GitHub repository.
-The layout diagrams show both wide screen and mobile layouts.
+The files below are stored in the [_Project Documentation](https://github.com/kevald1963/milestone-2-interactive-front-end/tree/master/_Project%20Documentation) folder in the GitHub repository.

-- South Tyneside local group page layouts.jpg
-- Google Map page layouts.jpg
+- Layout (1st draft), Home page, wide screen.jpg
+- Layout, with county or borough map, wide screen.jpg
+- Layout, with county or borough map, narrow screen.jpg

 ## Features

-### Pages implemented and styled:

-- South Tyneside group page
-- Google Map page
-- Email validation

 ### Existing Features

-- All pages:
-    - A comprehensive Bootstrap menu that collapses into a hamburger icon when screen size is less that 768px.
+- A simple Bootstrap menu that collapses into a hamburger icon when screen size is less that 768px.
-    - A footer showing summary About info, an email link and social media links.

-- southtyneside.html (? check filename correct!) :
-    - Displays tooltip text for the Google Maps image of the borough with its boundaries.
-On hovering, the text informs users that clicking on the image will navigate them to a larger interactive map.
+- An interactive Google Map.
+- An Info tab providing information on what the app does and how to get started.
+- A Routes tab that allows user to select a Departure Point and a Destination Hospital in order to display routes between them on the map.
+- A Markers tab that allows user to select all Departure Points and/or all Destination Hospitals, within the entire county of Tyne & Wear, in order to mark them on the map.
+- A means of resetting the App to its initial state i.e. by clicking the Home page menu.
+- A means of resetting the Google map to its initial state i.e. clearing routes and markers using buttons.

 ### Features Left to Implement

-- Fully develop content and layout for pages currently displayed as Under Construction (referenced above).
-- Validation of email forms, particularly to check the first email address matches the confirmation email.
-- Get the site to send real emails to a test email account.
-- Use JavaScript (or some other language) to send the media link to video and audio modals, so that only one code instance of each is required in a page.
-I don't know how to do this currently, so individual blocks of HTML have to copied and modified for every video or audio file that is shown in the news panel.
-This could make the HTML very cumbersome and slow to load.
-- Find a way to create just one instance of a common element, such as the navigation menu or footer (which can then be 'called' into each page as required) so it can be maintained in just one place.
-This especially important on big sites because no-one wants to, for example, to insert (and test!) a new menu dropdown item for each page on a large site.
-From my searches online, I understand this can be achieved using either server side includes or a programming language.
+- Provide a means to the user of removing the most recently displayed route from the map.
+- Provide a means to the user of removing the most recently displayed marker from the map.
+- Provide timetables, journey times, alternative routes and other information, in textual format, for displayed routes where public transport is featured.
+(An attempt was made to implement this in the current release but hit technical problems with Cross-origin Resource Sharing (CORS) when requesting data from Google Maps Platform web services.
+This will need further investigation at a later date, as it was proving too time-consuming to find a solution and complete the current release within a reasonable timescale.)

 ## Technologies Used